colinfitzgerald328/colinfitzgerald328.github.io/_pages/about.md

 ![jpeg](/assets/images/Extra_Images/picture of me for website about page.jpeg)

 My story started with running.
 Ever since I was a little kid, I loved to run.
 I brought intense passion and dedication to the sport I loved so dearly, and I was lucky enough to have it translate into acceptance into virtually any university of my choice.
-I

 I chose to attend the University of California, Berkeley, where I am currently a student-athlete.